vita-rust/vitasdk-sys/README.md

 ## License

-This crate (library) is distributed under the terms of the Apache License (Version 2.0).
-See LICENSE for terms.
+This crate (library) is distributed under terms of MIT license or Apache License (Version 2.0), at your option.
+See `LICENSE-MIT` and `LICENSE-APACHE` for terms.